BernieO/calcardbackup/README.md

 - in `users.txt` give only the username and password of this new user
 - use calcardbackup with option `-i` to back up shared items as well

-__Benefit of this approach:__ if the file gets in wrong hands, only this new user account is being compromised.
+__Benefit of this approach:__ if the file `users.txt` gets in wrong hands, only this new user account is being compromised.
 __Drawback:__ no automatic inclusion of newly created addressbooks/calendars.
 Items will not be backed up unless being shared with that new user account.

 ## Usage examples